pslisko/performa365docs/docs/howto/work_with_courses.rst

 **Step two**

-#. **Discussion group** field is optional.
-It can be filled with the feed ID of the dedicated yammer group.
+#. **Discussion group** field enables you to connect the course with an existing Yammer group.
+If this is needed, enter the Yammer group feedID (a numeric value found in the URL when Yammer group is opened).
-#. **Course owners can enroll learners** indicates that learners can be enrolled to the course by both Course owners and Enrollment administrators (if set to *ON*) or only by Enrollment administrators (if set to *OFF*).
+#. **Course owners can enroll learners** indicates that learners can be enrolled in the course by both Course owners and Enrollment administrators (if set to *ON*) or only by Enrollment administrators (if set to *OFF*).
 This toggle button is set to *ON* by default.
 #.
 When **Sequential activities** is set to *ON* learners must take learning activities in the predefined order.
 Setting it to *OFF* will allow learners to take learning activities in the arbitrary order.
 #. **Completion confirmation** is required.
-It should be set to either *Learner* (learners individually confirm course completion) or *Learner or education owner* (learners or education owner confirm course completion).
+It should be set to either *Learner* (learners individually confirm course completion) or *Learner or education owner* (course completion can be confirmed by education owner as well).
 #.
-If **Certificate generation** is set to *ON*, learner will be given a certificate after the successful course completion.
-If certificates of completion are not given to learners, it should be set to *OFF*.
+If **Certificate generation** is set to *ON*, learner will get an auto-generated certificate after the successful course completion.
+If certificates of completion should not be created, set this option to *OFF*.
 #. **Template** is visible only if **Certificate generation** is set to *ON*.
-Template is required and is chosen from the drop-down menu.
+In that case, a template is required and is chosen from the drop-down menu.
 To be able to choose a template from the list, they must first be added by :ref:`Education Process Admin <education_process_administrator>`.
 To learn more go to: :ref:`How to > Manage Document Templates <manage_document_templates>`.

 **Step three**

+This steps defines success criteria for a course.
+To finish the course successfully, learner must meet all criteria for the list below which are set to *ON*.
+At least one criteria must be set to *ON*.

 #.
 If **All activities completed** is course's success criteria, this toggle button should be set to *ON*.
 #. **All activities successfully completed** can be set to either *ON* or *OFF*.
 If **All activities completed** is set to *OFF*, this also will be set to *OFF*.
 #. **Scored points percentage** can be chosen as success criteria by setting it to *ON*.
-In that case, a new control appears for entering the required points percentage.
+In that case, a new control appears for entering the required percentage.
 #.
 Click **Finish**.

+.. note:: Course success is different from course completion.
+Course can be completed as soon as all mandatory activities are finished.
+However, it will be successful only when all success criteria are met.
+The status indicator next to the progress bar on the course page shows the details about course comletion and success at all times.

 .. _edit_course: